 Program length and delivery

-QMESP is a semester-long program that is delivered through a series of workshops, consultations, and course design resources.
-The total commitment of time expected for the program will be at least 40 hours.
-This includes attending face-to-face meetings, participating in an online asynchronous workshop, and designing and applying improvements to your online course based on feedback.
+QMESP is a semester-long program that is delivered as an online course through Moodle.
+The total commitment of time expected for the course will be at least 45 hours.
+This includes completing an online workshop, attending synchronous meetings and applying improvements to your online course according to the course schedule.

-Participants are expected to devote 8-10 hours per week during this two-week online workshop.
-It is facilitated by a DELTA Course Quality team member and delivered through Moodle, with multiple opportunities for interaction, including discussion forums and assignments.
+Participants are expected to devote 5-6 hours per week during this three-week online asynchronous workshop.
+It is facilitated by a DELTA Course Quality team member and includes multiple opportunities for interaction, including discussion forums and assignments.

-Participants will need to set aside time (minimum 15 hours) over four weeks to make improvements to their courses.
+Participants will need to set aside time (minimum 23 hours) over 11 weeks to make improvements to their courses.
 This time will be dedicated to applying the best practices covered in the online training portion and incorporating feedback from the consultations.
-Participants will be expected to submit their newly-redesigned online course for an internal course review.
+Participants will be expected to complete course improvement tasks and assignments according to established deadlines.
+After completion of the QMESP course, participants will be expected to submit their newly-redesigned online course for an internal course review.

 Internal Course Review